bbauska/css-mastering-css/README.md

 </p>
 <!-- ![](./images/image062.png){width="4.426909448818898in" height="1.2375in"}  -->

-3D transform functions.
+<p>3D transform functions.</p>

 <h2>CSS TRANSITIONS PROPERTIES</h2>

-CSS transition property is a property for defining CSS transitions that com- bines the four transition properties into one single property.
-The transition property combines the following properties such as transition-property, transition-duration, transition-timing-function, and transition-delay.
+<p>CSS transition property is a property for defining CSS transitions
+that com- bines the four transition properties into one single property.
+The transition property combines the following properties such as transition-property, transition-duration, transition-timing-function, and transition-delay.</p>

 <h4>Example:</h4>